Skip to Content

 Environmental Shaping (Structural Influence)

 This is influence through systems, environment, and context.
-You're changing the conditions that shape decisions rather than directly persuading individuals.
+You're changing the conditions that shape decisions rather than directly persuading anyone of anything.

 Your words include shape, mold, form, structure, configure, arrange, organize, design, engineer, architect, frame, condition, and cultivate.